dgorin1/mddtoolkit/README.md

 ## Usage
 ### Quick Start

-In order to tune an MDD model to the results of your diffusion experiment, you'll need two files:
+In order to tune a multi-diffusion domain model to the results of your diffusion experiment, you'll need two files:
 1. A .csv with the results of your experiment formatted like our template (source/example/config.yaml).
 2. A .yaml file following the example we share below.